-This post is written by Barb Davis, CipherHealth’s Senior Vice President of Client Success.
 This is part one in a series of articles highlighting new research demonstrating the relationship between patient satisfaction and avoidable readmissions, and how technology can play a role in improving outcomes across the continuum of care.
+See part two here.

 For healthcare systems in the midst of setting 2018 organizational goals, enhancing the patient experience remains a top strategic and financial priority.
 New research supports this organizational focus on improving the patient experience by showcasing the relationship between patient satisfaction and likelihood of readmission within 30 days post-discharge.